hieuvp/learning-python/advanced-tutorials/closures/README.md

 Firstly, a Nested Function is a function defined inside another function.
 It's very important to note that the nested functions can access the variables of the enclosing scope.
-However, at least in python, they are only readonly.
+However, at least in Python, they are only readonly.
 However, one can use the `nonlocal` keyword explicitly with these variables in order to modify them.

 For example: